Mu-L/ebook2audiobook/README.md

 > [!IMPORTANT]
 **Check out the Build [Arguments](docker-build-arguments) .** <br>

-- You can build the docker image with the command:
+- You can manually build the docker image with the command:
 ```powershell
 docker build -t athomasson2/ebook2audiobook .
 ```